Trench/ Sweetheart Art and Miscellany

 Carol’s collection.

-Although Carol has labelled these as a fund raiser from WW2, I suspect they may be post WW2 as I can find no WW2 era newspaper article about them, and fundraising “Button Days” were well covered in the media.
+Although these have been labelled these as a fund raiser from WW2, I suspect they may be post WW2 as I can find no WW2 era newspaper article about them, and fundraising “Button Days” were well covered in the media.

 These may have been similar fundraising items as the “tin hat” badges sold by the Returned Soldiers League from 1929-1970.
 Another alternative is that they are ‘patriotic’ fashion buttons.